endoli/brass-tacks/0000-What-Are-We-Doing-Here.md

 tools, operating system shells (both command line and GUI), windowing systems, and even things like educational materials like the future of books.

+## Substrate

+We are supplying a new substrate for building software.
+This allows for building individual applications as well as broader concepts up to and including an alternative operating system shell / UI.

+This substrate provides the following key services:

+* Structured Data
+* Command Handling
+* User Interface System

+We will discuss each of these in depth in subsequent documents.